-The high pressure module has up to twelve high pressure fittings, two on each cylinder on the Clark Pump, two on each of the pressure vessel end caps, and two 90-degree elbows on the back of the Clark Pump.
+The system has eight high pressure fittings, two on each cylinder on the Clark Pump, two on the pressure vessel end caps, and two 90-degree elbows on the back of the Clark Pump.
 As the compression fitting is tightened, it compresses a ferrule onto the stainless tubing, fixing the ferrule permanently to the tube and holding the compression nut captive.